 Spago is definitely pricey, especially if you have drinks.
 It’s something to reserve for a special occasion, or if you’re a foodie and want to knock it off your bucket list.
 If you are a foodie, Spago will not disappoint.
 Each course was flavorful and masterfully executed.
 The service was top notch as well.

 Personally, I’m really glad I went and tried it, and I enjoyed almost everything.
+I can’t say that for many other high-end “foodie” type of restaurants I’ve tried since then.
 But, it’s definitely a place that I would reserve for special occasions only.

 If you don’t have a passion for fine food, and the idea of blowing over $300 for dinner for two seems insane, you might be better off going somewhere else.